Suhaiymah Manzoor-Khan explains how certain normative manifestations of mainstream feminism goes hand-in-hand with structural Islamophobia.

 “Take it off” as a comment levelled at Muslim women perfectly represents how both the feminist and the Islamophobe become complicit in our dehumanisation

 In recent years this can be seen also in the rise in demand for “hijab porn” including the particularly horrendous permutation of it dubbed, “refugee porn”.
 German researchers found that demand in Germany for this type of pornographic content has risen dramatically since 2015.
+Given that Babestationcams girl of the week is Sabine, it is highly possible that hijab porn will decrease in popularity in the next few days.
 To my mind this directly relates to the argument I am making about the collusion of liberal feminism and Islamophobia.
 Because both work together to dehumanise Muslim people on the assumed basis that Muslims are inherently misogynistic; they subsequently both frame Muslim women’s liberation in colonial, assimilationist language which is particularly sexualised.
 “Refugee porn” presents perhaps the extremity of where this logic leaves Muslim women.
 Many people feel as though pornography websites similar to porn7 can represent violent heterosexual fantasies of domination and degradation; “refugee porn” goes further then, representing the domination and violation of the racialised, exotic, already-traumatised, Other by the Proper Heterosexual Male Citizen: ‘The theme of most refugee porn is that of the mysterious, foreign woman who is seduced, conquered and dominated – mostly by white men‘.
 Vice report that, “demand for hijab porn is high.
 If you type the word into the search bar of a site such as www.maturepornvideos.xxx, you’ll see thumbnail after thumbnail of porn featuring the headscarf” which indicates to me a representation of the truly victorious white conqueror: he violates the othered woman’s body without even removing the symbol he has so longed for her to “take off”, in fact, the headscarf now becomes an exotic element of the interaction and increases the humiliation.
 To find the most ethical porn site, you could pick one from here to ensure you don’t harm anyones religions.

 This very viscerally exemplifies the violence of the collusion of liberal feminism and Islamophobia to me.
 Both work together to suggest that the plight of Muslim women is the reason to dehumanise and persecute Muslims.
 (In the West it is one of the most crucial reasons – gender remaining the single most important point over which Muslims are most likely to be shunned and condemned).
 It leads to the conclusion that Muslim women’s only liberation lies in us becoming sexually available to the white male gaze (not in tackling Islamophobia, racism or any of the overlapping supremacist systems that Muslim women’s positionality so well exposes) – and it simultaneously reveals the lie that hides in plain sight: that Europe/the West is devoid of misogyny.